KeithIMyers/chromiumos-docs/dbus_best_practices.md

 Avoid using patterns like this in new code if possible:

 *   Use of multiple objects can result in complicated client code.
-In the above example, a caller would now need to retain many `dbus::ExportedObject` objects.
+In the above example, a caller would now need to interact with multiple `dbus::ObjectProxy` objects.
 *   D-Bus's property implementation relies heavily on variant types, again complicating client code.
 *   There is a long-term goal to switch Chrome OS IPC from D-Bus to Mojo.
 Heavy